 In the beginning of the meeting, I relive Atoning Thursday and Good Friday.
 Together, like the apostles gathered in the upper room of Jerusalem, we sing a somber hymn as we gather around the table of Jesus’ last supper.
 The emblems of his body are “bruised, broken, and torn” for us by the priests at the altar and we kneel with them, as it were, at the foot of Calvary’s cross.
 Together, as a congregation of disciples, we “shed a tear or two” for the death of our beloved Jesus.
 As the ordinance concludes and the priests cover the sacrament table with the white linen, I feel like I am joining with Joseph of Arimathea, Nicodemus, and other faithful disciples who tenderly took His body down from the cross and gently wrapped it in heavy linens and spices before His burial.
 From the moment I walk into the chapel and see the white draped over the emblems of His body, I feel like I have been invited into the tomb.
 Together we mourn and together we weep at the great suffering of our Redeemer.

-This year, even though I will miss the reliving of the first Easter weekend on the current Easter weekend, I still have two things to look forward to.
-The first is a unique pattern being relived this year that I would never trade.
-Just like the Easter Sunday from 2000 years ago, we will gather as saints and hear the testimonies of His special witnesses, His holy Apostles and faithful women, bearing record to the world that Jesus Christ rose from the grave.
-They will share the good news of Easter Sunday on Easter Sunday as if they had just returned from the garden tomb.
+Last year I missed the reliving of the first Easter weekend on Easter because of conference, but I still had two things that made me excited and grateful.
+The first is that just like the Easter Sunday from 2,000 years ago, we gathered as Saints and heard the testimonies of His special witnesses, His holy Apostles, and faithful women, bearing record to the world that Jesus Christ rose from the grave.
+They shared the good news of Easter Sunday on Easter Sunday as if they had just returned from the garden tomb.
 And the second, of course, is that we all get to relive the joy of the Easter season each and every week as we gather around the table, memorialize His death, celebrate His redemption, and freely partake of His grace.